 Joan Miró once challenged him to cast a plum tart, which

 he did — perfectly.

-This December, Designs by Alberto and Diego Giacometti at Christie’s in New York will reveal that both brothers were, in their own, singular ways, masters when it came to sculpture and the decorative arts.
+Both Alberto and Diego Giacometti were, in their own, singular ways, masters when it came to sculpture and the decorative arts.
 And that the relationship between them was far more than simply that of artist and assistant.

 Born just a year apart, Alberto Giacometti (1901-1966) and his brother Diego were the sons of an Impressionist Swiss painter.
 Giovanni Giacometti (1868-1933) emerged as an artist in the late 1880s, but was blindsided by the modernist revolution, unable to embrace the radical experimentation of the day.

 Yet Giovanni remained a hugely influential figure to his sons.
 When Alberto, an eager and emotionally highly strung child, revealed a precocious artistic talent, his father became his tireless supporter.